Kaczka-unikow/CopyCat/README.md

 This project is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

- - If you fork it write that is fork of this project
+ - If you fork this project, you must clearly state that it is a fork of the original.
- - Fork of this repository needs to have the same license.
+ - Forks must be licensed under the same license
- - You can't earn money from this project.
+ - Commercial use is not allowed - you can't make money from this project

 For more details, see the full license here: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)